-0.16% of SCOR Investment Partners' assets under management are exposed to fossil fuels, as described in the exclusion policy, and this due to specific and documented constraints related to dedicated mandates.
+0.13% of SCOR Investment Partners' assets under management are exposed to fossil fuels, as described in the exclusion policy, and this due to specific and documented constraints related to dedicated mandates.
+However, these exhibitions are managed in extinction.

 Taking account of the European taxonomy